tomtom-international/kotlin-tools/README.md

 It also offers the option to specify logging a full stack trace of a logged exception, using the optional parameter `logStackTrace`.
 This applies to the last argument of an event (if it is a `Throwable` object).
+By default, the stack trace is included.

 Finally, it offers the option, using `includeOwnerClass` to add the class owning the event interface to the log message, or omit that.
+By default, the owner class is not included.

 Example: